rogerchang910/rogerchang910/README.md

 -->

 Hi, I'm Roger!
-I am a Machine Learning Scientist solving problems in healthcare and biotech.
+I am a Machine Learning Scientist solving problems in healthcare and biotech. <br>

-🎓 I've obtained my Master's degree in Biomedical Data Science at Duke University.
+🎓 I've obtained my Master's degree in Biomedical Data Science at Duke University.<br>

 📚 I love learning new technology and skills of ML, and am currently learning about large language models and generative models.